-This map seeks to fill that gap so that policymakers and local stakeholders can begin to think about the impact of homelessness in their area and to identify resources to support some of the State’s most vulnerable children.
-Data for this brief comes from school year 2015-16 administrative records collected by every school under the mandate of the Federal McKinney-Vento Act, a law which guarantees homeless students’ right to an education.4
+This map seeks to fill that gap so policymakers and local stakeholders can begin to think about the impact of homelessness in their area and to identify resources to support some of the state’s most vulnerable children.
+Data for this brief comes from 2015-16 school year administrative records collected by every school under the mandate of the Federal McKinney-Vento Act, a law that guarantees homeless students’ right to an education.4

 - Michigan has one of the largest populations of homeless students in the United States.
-In school year 2015-16, Michigan ranked 6th among states for the most homeless students.
+In 2015-16 school year, Michigan ranked sixth among states for the most homeless students.
 By comparison, Michigan ranked 10th for overall student enrollment.

-- Homelessness in Michigan is a Statewide issue impacting children in rural, suburban and urban areas.
-Ninety-four percent of Michigan’s 540 Local Education Authorities (LEAs) reported students struggling with homelessness and housing instability in their area.5
+- Homelessness in Michigan is a statewide issue impacting children in rural, suburban and urban areas.
+Ninety-four percent of Michigan’s 540 local school districts reported students struggling with homelessness and housing instability in their area.5

 - While the total number of students reported as homeless is higher in Michigan’s more urban areas, some of the highest rates of homelessness among students were found in the state’s smallest school districts.
-In 12 school districts between one out of every seven and one out of every four students experienced homelessness during the school year.
-These school districts all served fewer than 1,400 students.
+In 12 school districts serving fewer than 1,400 students, between 1-in-7 and 1-in-4 students experienced homelessness during the school year.

-- A significant proportion of low-income students in Michigan also struggle with homelessness and housing instability.6 In over 40% of Michigan’s school districts, at least one out of every ten low-income students was also homelessness during the school year.
+- A significant proportion of low-income students in Michigan also struggle with homelessness and housing instability.6 In more than 40% of Michigan’s school districts, at least 1-in-10 low-income students also was homelessness during the school year.

-- Data suggest that a significant undercount of homeless students is occurring in Detroit.
+- Data suggest a significant undercount of homeless students occurs in Detroit.
 Despite serving close to four times more students overall than Kalamazoo Public School District and having a poverty rate that was 14 percentage points higher, Detroit Public Schools Community District identified roughly 300 fewer homeless students in its schools.
 This is an important issue for further investigation.

 Download the Policy Brief (PDF)